Safeguarding Children Policy

 Using learning at the setting to provide opportunities for increasing self awareness, self

 esteem assertiveness and decision making.
+This is so that young children have a range of

 contacts and strategies to ensure their own protection and understand the importance